jeremief/hangman/README.md

 Once the directory has been downloaded, use your command line tool to navigate to the folder containing the application.

-Your folder should contain eleven files and one folder called "Images".
+Your folder should contain eleven files and one folder called "images".

-* Design.txt:
+* Design.txt: a document explaining the thinking behind the decisions made for the design of this game.
-* README.md:
+* README.md: a copy of this document.
-* api.py:
+* api.py: the main api file that powers the server.
-* app.yaml:
+* app.yaml: ties all dependencies together for App Engine.
-* cron.yaml:
+* cron.yaml: lists which cron routines are run and how often they are.
-* game_logic.py:
+* game_logic.py: powers the play_turn api endpoint
-* game_logic_exploration.py:
+* game_logic_exploration.py: a self-contained python exploration of the game.
+You can play it using the command line.
-* index.yaml:
+* index.yaml: file keeping track of indexes for App Engine
-* main.py:
+* main.py: defines handlers for requests to urls.
+In our case, it hadles the email reminders triggered by the cron file.
-* models.py:
+* models.py: contains the class definition of all custom objects used in the game
-* utils.py:
+* utils.py: contains a couple of methods that help run the game without really being part of its actual logic

-The "Images" folder contains the picture used on this page.
+The "images" folder contains the picture used on this page.